|

 The short, branching stem becomes prostrate on the ground with the dark-green rosettes clumping up to form a mat.
 Rosettes are composed of

-long (10 in), narrow dull green leaves with brownish marginal teeth.
+long (10 in), narrow dull green succulent leaves with brownish marginal teeth.
 The inflorescence is a short, open raceme of orange flowers with greenish-yellow tips.
 Immature flower buds are yellow and become more orange as the flowers develop.

 Native to Socotra.